 Baby Blues #14739

 I found this bird nest of speckled wren eggs in the tall ornamental grass in front of the house as I was doing the annual Spring trimming.
 I had no idea it was in there, it couldn’t be seen at first.
-I loved the blue color of these eggs, the fascinating construction of the small nest, and how small the eggs were…about half an inch or so.
-I brought the nest inside and made a close up picture of it in the studio.
+I loved the blue color of these eggs, the fascinating construction of the small bird nest, and how small the eggs were.
+They were about half an inch or so of tiny beauty.
+I brought the nest inside and made a close-up picture of it in the studio.

-I’ve put this image into the Spring Landscape category because after all, a bird nest with eggs is a seasonal signpost.
-It’s all about renewal and a new beginning of life as the world awakens from winter.
-See the image Azalea Birdhouse #11226 for more Spring cheer and color.
+I’ve put this image into the Spring Landscape category because after all, a bird nest with eggs is certainly a perfect sign of Spring.
+It’s all about renewal and a new beginning of life as the world awakens from winter, and thankfully so.
+See the image Azalea Birdhouse #11226 for even more Spring cheer and color.

 Location: Altoona, Blair County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Hollidaysburg Summer View #14894